 The Steps You Take After an Auto Accident Could Affect Your Settlement Offer

-To prove the negligent driver caused the accident and ensure you’re able to recover the compensation you need, you should follow the steps below if you sustain an injury that requires medical treatment:
+To prove a negligent driver caused the accident and get the compensation you need after a wreck, you should follow the steps below:

-- If you can move around, take pictures of the crash site, including debris, skid marks, all vehicles involved, and any other damaged caused by the auto accident.
+If you can move around, take pictures of the crash site

 - Their name and phone number